webduvet/firebase-mapper/README.md

 	var user = BpFactore.create('app.user', bprint);

-user is expected to do the following operations
+##### user is expected to do the following operations

 set objects' property

 	user.name = name;

 set deep nested onjects' property

 	user.info.gender = "male" sets gender

 write deep nested obbjects' property into DB

-	user.info.gender.write(); // write into location
+	user.info.gender.write();

 rule: the parent location must be already in DB otherwise is thrown error - can't write to non existent location

-write whole nested object in DB at once (overwite all inner properies)
+write whole nested object in DB at once (overwite all inner properies).
+Assuming object 'user' is already defined on DB. otherwise the db is very likely throw an error of non existent location.

-	user.info.write() - writes the whole info object in DB (user must be already written)
+	user.info.write();

-write the whole object into DB which overwrites all the inner properties or objects
+write the whole object into DB which overwrites all the inner properties or objects.

-	user.write() writes the whole user into DB with default fields if not initialized.
+	user.write();

+TODO thik about events once the write / read / update etc operations are finished and new data available in the model.
+example:

+	user.info.write();
+	user.info.writeDone(cb);
+	user.info.writeFail(cb);
+	or
+	user.info.on('write_success', cb);
+	or
+	user.info.on('write', cb_success, cb_error);
+	or
+	user.info.written(function(success){}); // success true / false

 TODO
 the object and nested objects should have flag saying auto update, so all changes on DB can be immediatelly propagated into object